gustavogrijalba/site-week4-project3-lifetracker-starter/README.md

           - [ ] `user_id`
           - [ ] `created_at`
         - [ ] **Any other tables** that the application might depend on
-    - [ ] `lifetracker.sql`
+    - [x ] `lifetracker.sql`
-      - [ ] This script should:
+      - [ x] This script should:
-        - [ ] 1.
+        - [x ] 1.
 Let the user know that they're about to delete the `lifetracker` database and prompt them to confirm that is what they want.
-        - [ ] 2.
+        - [x ] 2.
 Drop the `lifetracker` database and then create a new `lifetracker` database, before connecting to the `lifetracker` database.
-        - [ ] 3.
+        - [x ] 3.
 It should then run the `lifetracker-schema.sql` file.
         - [ ] Follow the exact same steps for `1`, `2`, and `3`, but with the `lifetracker_test` database.
   - [ ] Setup the database by running `psql -f lifetracker.sql`
   - [ ] Create a new file at the root of the project called `db.js`.
 In that file: